arranf/arranf.github.io/docs/cv/README.md

 I built a Flutter application for Android and iOS to help users identify the optimal talent combinations for the game Heroes of the Storm.

 The on-device application is supported by a data pipeline that translates in-game data via an AWS Lambda function.
-App content updates are provided by a Express/MongoDB backend which also scrapes statistics from the web.
+App content updates are provided by an Express/MongoDB backend which also scrapes statistics from the web.
 Images are served by S3, and the API is backed by CloudFront.

 <WorkHistory-Skills :list="['Flutter', 'Dart', 'Redux', 'Java', 'SQLite', 'Express', 'MongoDB', 'Mongoose', 'AWS', 'S3', 'Cloudfront', 'Lambda', 'Puppeteer', 'Heroku']" />